giellalt/lang-sjt/sjt.md

-following example source from empty project file

-Following the actual noun inflection suffixes

-Proper noun inflection
-The Ter Sami language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

-# Symbol affixes

-Adjective inflection
+Numerals
+Numerals in the Ter Sami language are numbers.

+Verbs
-The Ter Sami language adjectives compare.
+Verbs in the Ter Sami language are actions.